 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
-This page may include information about American Express products currently unavailable on Slickdeals.
-American Express is not a partner of Slickdeals.

-In this article, we will explore some of the most frequently asked tax questions from individuals, covering a wide range of topics to help you stay informed and make more educated tax decisions.
+In this article, we explore some of the most frequently asked tax questions from individuals, covering a wide range of topics to help you stay informed and make more educated tax decisions.

 Read More

-1) How Is An Excise Tax Different From A Sales Tax?
+1. How Is an Excise Tax Different From a Sales Tax?

 An excise tax and a sales tax are both types of consumption taxes, meaning they are taxes on goods or services.
 However, there are a few key differences between the two.

-2) How Do Tax Brackets Work?
+2. How Do Tax Brackets Work?

 In the United States, the tax brackets for the 2023 tax year are:

-2023 Income Tax Brackets
+2023 Income Tax Brackets (Returns Filed April 2024)

 Percentage Single Filer Married Filing Jointly Married Filing Separate Head of Household